pfranz1/pfranz1/README.md

 My least favorite language  is Scheme48.
 It beat me up while writing an interpreter for it in Programing Languages class.
 It really makes me appreciate modern langauges.

-Im very pleased with how an app to help my bestfried who is a swim coach came together.
+Im very pleased with how an app to help my best friend who is a swim coach came together.
 Its still a work in progress and I can't wait to have more time to devote to it.
 Elapsed: https://pfranz1.github.io/swim_timer/#/

 <!---
 pfranz1/pfranz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.